 You have other rights during an arrest as well.
 You have the right to hear the charges being brought against you and you have the right to be free from unreasonable searches and seizures.
 If you don’t know what you are being arrested for, don’t be afraid to ask.
 If the police show up at your home and ask to look inside, ask to see their warrant and tell them you want to speak to your lawyer.
 Do not resist any search of your car, person, home or other property, but do not consent to these searches either.

-Most people are familiar with arrests, bail hearings and trials, but there are many steps in between these occurrences that few people working outside the criminal justice system are aware of.
+Most people are familiar with arrests, even if they don’t know what you’re supposed to do when you’re being arrested in Vista.
+They also know a little about bail hearings and trials, but there are many steps in between these parts of the legal system that few people working outside the criminal justice system are aware of.
 That’s why we put together a helpful guide detailing the entire criminal process.
-You can find part 1, part 2, part 3 and part 4 here.

-Remember that you have rights, but you can also easily accidentally waive them by answering questions without your Vista criminal lawyer or by inviting the police into your home without a warrant.
+Remember that you have rights when you’re being arrested in Vista, but you can also easily accidentally waive them by answering questions without your criminal lawyer or by inviting the police into your home without a warrant.
 Do whatever you can to protect your rights during an arrest and insist on speaking with an attorney as soon as possible.
 At your first available opportunity, call (760) 643-4050 to speak with Peter M. Liss.

 Creative Commons Image by Nevele Osteog